Printable copy: Citation Consistency Operating System

 thequietprotocol.com

 Citation consistency sounds simple until multiple profiles, agencies, old listings, and service changes start drifting apart.
-This operating system helps teams define a source of truth and keep local facts stable.
+This operating system helps teams define a reliable reference and keep local facts stable.

 Citation Consistency Operating System